Ikuyu/dotemacs/README.md

 Remarks:

 - the `teletext-nos` package depends on the `Bitstream Vera Sans Mono` font
-- if [installed](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84), the font `SF Mono` is used.
+- if [installed](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84), the prefered `SF Mono` font is used.